-The answer is: Maybe you don't.
+The answer is: Maybe not.
 Windows 10 and Windows 11 come with their own antivirus software called Microsoft Defender Antivirus, aka Windows Defender.
-It used to be terrible, but in the past few years Microsoft has totally turned it around, and Defender is now one of the best antivirus programs, free or paid, at detecting, blocking and neutralizing malware.
+It used to be terrible.
+But in the past few years Microsoft has totally turned it around, and Defender is now one of the best antivirus programs, free or paid, at detecting, blocking and neutralizing malware.

 Parental controls can be activated in the "Family Options" area of the Windows Security dashboard.
 There's a password manager hidden in the Microsoft Edge browser, and it will sync your passwords with the Microsoft Authenticator app for Android and iOS.
 Meanwhile, an Edge feature called “SmartScreen” can block known malicious websites and downloads.

 The downside of Windows Defender

 As a result, if your Chrome or Firefox browser stumbles across a malicious website, you'll have to rely upon the browser's own protection, not Microsoft's.
-(To be fair, the protections on Chrome and Firefox are pretty good.)
+(To be fair, the protections on Chrome and Firefox are pretty good on their own.)

 Microsoft does have browser extensions for Chrome and Firefox but they’re limited to machines running the Pro, Enterprise or Education versions of Windows 10 and Windows 11.

 For the parental controls to work properly, your kids have to use Edge, and no other browser, on Windows.
 You can also put Microsoft Family Safety apps (opens in new tab) on your kids' Android and iOS devices, but that requires a paid subscription to Microsoft Office 365.

 Making your final decision

-If you're comfortable with all this — and in our opinion, Edge is lighter and faster than Chrome — then Microsoft Defender Antivirus and the related protections built into Windows 10 and 11 should absolutely be good enough to protect you from malware infection, and give you a few useful extra security features as well.
+If you're comfortable with all this — and in our experience, Edge is lighter and faster than Chrome — then Microsoft Defender Antivirus and the related protections built into Windows 10 and 11 should absolutely be good enough to protect you from malware infection, and give you a few useful extra security features as well.

 But if you'd rather use Chrome or Firefox, Slack or Zoom, Google Workspace or LibreOffice instead of the corresponding Microsoft products, then it would be best to get one of the best Windows 10 (and 11) antivirus programs.